North West London Faith School Receives Agility Plan to Survive and Thrive

 You can’t do this by yourself, educators are not generally revenue generators, neither are Agile Project Managers.
 It’s a combination of resources that pool experience and skill to successfully execute a robust strategy, such as AGILITY X and IGC.
 For example, though pilots fly planes, and are critical to the airliner business, you wouldn’t imagine an airliner only having pilots to run the business of flying planes, there are many other crucial roles to get the passengers on the plane and to support the plane taking off.
 Likewise, educators/teachers aren’t trained with a focus on successfully helping a school thrive financially.
-Its about getting the right team in place behind you.
+It's about getting the right team in place behind you.

-How does it relate business agility worldwide?
+How does it relate to business agility worldwide?

 Help schools thrive and not just survive, advancement of faith is crucial to Christian schools and what we help them to do is to thrive.
-We help school leaders to grow from a self-funding base, exceeding expectations and ‘feeding the need’ with a sound financial strategy that adopts the inspect and adapt method to promote continuous improvement.
+We help school leaders to grow from a self-funding base, exceeding expectations and ‘feeding the need’ with a sound financial strategy that adopts the inspect and adapt method to promote continuous improvement

-Agility X delivered a package to unlock the potential in the school and prepare the ground for growth and investment:
+AGILITY X delivered a package to unlock the potential in the school and prepare the ground for growth and investment:

 - A customised Business Plan & solution with two options, tailored to the school’s specific needs